kurkale6ka/bash-cd/README.markdown

 Filtering further is also possible:

-`cd sr li`

-which will ensure you don't end up in `/usr/share/lib` if it has a higher score!
+`cd sr li` will ensure you don't end up in `/usr/share/lib` if it has a higher score!

 As an additional bonus you have the possibility to create a named bookmark by typing `cdb bookmark` while in the desired location